COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/team_member_handbook.md

 ## Tools

 There is currently no unified tool designated by the conference for task tracking or management system.
-Each group may decide on their own.
+Each team may decide on their own.

 ### Mattermost / COSCUP Chat

 The conference uses [Mattermost](https://chat.coscup.org/) as the communication tool during the event instead of Slack.
 The platform provides web, desktop, and mobile versions, please choose the appropriate platform to [download](https://mattermost.com/apps/).

-There will be a [public channel](https://chat.coscup.org/coscup/channels/coscup-2023) for each session, and each group can create channels or group chats as needed.
+There will be a [public channel](https://chat.coscup.org/coscup/channels/coscup-2023) for each session, and each team can create channels or team chats as needed.

 The platform also provides [APIs](https://api.mattermost.com/) or [bot](https://docs.mattermost.com/integrations/cloud-bot-accounts.html) mechanisms for integration and development, which interested parties can explore on their own!